jazorhe/GD50-match3/README.md

 ### Time Addition on Matches
 Implement time addition on matches, such that scoring a match extends the timer by 1 second per tile in a match.
 This one will probably be the easiest!
 Currently, there’s code that calculates the amount of points you’ll want to award the player when it calculates any matches in PlayState:calculateMatches, so start there!

+- Simple

 ### Advanced Levels
+Ensure Level 1 starts just with simple flat blocks (the first of each color in the sprite sheet), with later levels generating the blocks with patterns on them (like the triangle, cross, etc.).
+These should be worth more points, at your discretion.
+This one will be a little trickier than the last step (but only slightly); right now, random colors and varieties are chosen in Board:initializeTiles, but perhaps we could pass in the level variable from the PlayState when a Board is created (specifically in PlayState:enter), and then let that influence what variety is chosen?

 ### Shiny Clears a Row